-Tim Steinert has almost 30 years of experience as an international lawyer and manager working in greater China, most recently as General Counsel at Alibaba Group Holding Limited.
-Mr. Steinert stepped back from the General Counsel position at Alibaba in April 2020, after almost 13 years leading its legal department.
-He remains as Secretary and Senior Advisor.
+Tim Steinert has almost 30 years of experience as an international lawyer and manager working in greater China.
+He was General Counsel and Secretary of Alibaba Group Holding Limited from 2007-2020 and a member of the Alibaba Partnership.

-Mr. Steinert graduated from Yale University with a B.A., cum laude, in history in 1983 and re¬ceived a J.D. from Columbia University School of Law in 1989.
-He is qualified to practice law in Hong Kong and New York State.
+Mr. Steinert graduated from Yale University with a B.A., cum laude, in history in 1983 and received a J.D. from Columbia University School of Law in1989.

 Venetia Lee joined Alipay, the world’s leading digital payment and lifestyle platform operated by Ant Financial Services Group, in January 2017.
 She is currently the General Manager of Alipay Hong Kong, Taiwan, Macau, Russia and Middle East, which she oversees the regions’ business development, operations and marketing activities.